Books – Urban Studies

 New Essays on Winnipeg Social History

 Prairie Metropolis brings together some of the best new graduate research on the history of Winnipeg and makes a groundbreaking contribution to the history of the city between 1900 and the 1980s.
-The essays in this collection explore the development of social institutions such as the city’s police force, juvenile court, health care institutions, volunteer organizations, and cultural centres.
+The essays place Winnipeg’s experiences in national and international contexts.

 The North End